munimthahmid/InsightAI-Backend/docs/4_Common_Issues.md

   - Check if the embeddings service is functioning correctly
   - Verify that documents are being properly indexed
   - Consider reindexing your vector database
+  - The system now automatically generates embeddings if they're not found in the documents

+### Missing Vector Embeddings Warning

+- **Issue**: System logs show "No document vectors found, generating placeholder vectors for testing"
+- **Solution**:
+  - This is now handled automatically with the embedding generation enhancement
+  - The AnalysisAgent will attempt to generate embeddings if they're not found in the documents
+  - If embeddings still can't be generated, the system creates placeholders for testing purposes
+  - No action required, but you can check the LOG_LEVEL to reduce warning messages

 ### "Retrieved 0 results" Issue